By Nancy Todd

 Traveling in Spain and want to take a gift back to Aunt Millie, your dog sitter, and envious friends?
 The Scoopometer gives the following gifts high marks in the bargain department.
 Here are suggestions that will keep you in budget bliss, no matter where you buy in Spain, plus they are easy to pack.

-3. Stockings - Oh, are stockings sexy in Spain.
+3. Stockings – Oh, are stockings sexy in Spain.
 Many patterns and colors.
 Found in department stores and the many stocking stores around Spain like Calzedonia.
 You need to go home with some pairs for yourself.
-Ten euros.
+Twelve euros.

 4. Great general gifts are in the museum stores and your purchase supports the arts at the same time.
 Bundle together a group of ten postcards from your favorite places and put a ribbon around them.
 Prints.
 Wonky pencils and finger puppets for kids.
 Jewelry.
 Dinnerware.
 Books often in English.
+Here is one shop in the CCCB Museum I like: http://www.laie.es/cccb

 5. For kids, give them euros in small bills and coins.
 They may also like stamps from Spain.